WHO CAN VOTE BY MAIL?

 REQUESTING A VOTE BY MAIL BALLOT

 A vote by mail ballot may be requested for a specific election or for all elections at the voters request the vote by mail ballot request is effective for all elections through the next regularly scheduled general election.
 The request can be made in person, by mail, fax, e-mail or by telephone.
 Only the voter or a designated member of his or her immediate family or legal guardian can request a vote by mail ballot for the voter.
 Immediate family means the voter's spouse or the parent, child, grandparent, or sibling of the voter or the voter's spouse or legal guardian.
-Request for vote by mail ballots to be mailed must be made prior to the sixth (6th) day of the election in order to be processed.
+Request for vote by mail ballots to be mailed must be made prior to the tenth (10th) day of the election in order to be processed.
 A designee can pick up a ballot for another voter up to 9 days before Election Day and on Election day with required documents which include written authorization, signed affidavit and photo ID.

 A request from the voter must include the following information: